coremaze/Miuchiz-Handheld-USB-Utilities/README.md

 These tools require Python3 to use. https://www.python.org/

-These tools require pywin32.
+These tools require pywin32. `pip.exe install pywin32`

 You can download the tools here: https://github.com/ChrisMiuchiz/Miuchiz-Handheld-USB-Utilities/archive/master.zip

 ---